A-Herzog/Warteschlangensimulator/README_en.md

 The examples shown in the textbook are also available as Warteschlangensimulator models from within the program and also from the
 [GitHub textbook examples page](https://github.com/A-Herzog/Warteschlangensimulator/tree/master/Simulator/src/main/java/ui/help/bookexamples).

+### Publication list

+A list of all publications on Warteschlangensimulator can be found on the [Publication list GitHub Wiki](https://github.com/A-Herzog/Warteschlangensimulator/wiki/Publication-list) page.